 This is a movie about what would happen if real people decided to become superheroes, even without special powers.
 I want to clarify right off the bat that I'm reviewing this book and not the movie or the comic.

 Why would I want to be clear on that?
 Because if you've read the comic, you know that it's got some pretty serious R-rated material in it that I think is going to spark at least a little controversy.
 But I want to steer clear of that here and just talk about the book in an un-biased way.

-If you're the kind of person who loves the special features that come on your DVDs and Blu-Ray discs, then you are going to eat this book for breakfast.
-(Don't do that though...)
-It's full of fun behind-the-scenes stories from everyone at the center of the production, and if you were into the comic or even Mark Millar's other work, then this book will be a special treat for you.
-I must be getting hungry.
-I'm using all these food metaphors...
+If you're the kind of person who loves the special features that come with your DVDs and Blu-Rays, you're going to love this book.
+It's full of fun behind-the-scenes stories from everyone at the center of the production.
+If you were into the comic or even Mark Millar's other work, this book will be an extra special treat for you.

-But film is a regular battle ground over explicit material, maybe because it's more in your face on screen and also because parents are more likely to see it.
-I don't know many parents who will hear about the news in comics on TV.
-Then you take something like the material from Kick Ass that has a kid in a lead role (doling out some vigilante justice) doing some majorly adult stuff, put it on film, and mark my words...you will hear protests over this movie from someone.
-I save my judgments and opinions, no matter what the buzz, until after I've seen the actual movie.
+This film will be controversial.
+Kick Ass has a kid in a lead role (doling out vigilante justice) doing some majorly adult stuff.
+You will hear protests over this movie from someone.
+I save my judgments and opinions, no matter the buzz, until after I've seen the actual movie.

 One of the most interesting parts of the book is hearing how the creators prepared themselves for that and what their thought process was during the initial creation of the material.
 It's really interesting stuff, and nice to have it all in one place written down.